two-hundred/celerity-docs/docs/applications/resources/celerity-bucket.md

 #### [`celerity/handler`](/docs/applications/resources/celerity-handler)

 When a handler links out to a bucket, it will be configured with permissions and environment variables that enable the handler to interact with the bucket.
-If a bucket is associated with the handler or the application that it is a part of, the bucket configuration will be added to the bucket instead of environment variables.
+If a `celerity/config` resource is associated with the handler or the application that it is a part of, the bucket configuration will be added to the config/secret store instead of environment variables.
 You can use guides and templates to get an intuition for how to source the configuration and interact with object storage services using the handlers SDK.

 :::warning Opting out of the handlers SDK for buckets You don't have to use the handlers SDK abstraction for buckets,